ketanhwr/blog/_posts/2017-05-28-google-summer-of-code.markdown

 <center style="font-size: 0.9em"><i>My total contribution before submitting the final proposal.</i></center>
 <br/>

 Due to lack of time, and quizzes and assignments piling up, I decided to submit my proposal in a state I wasn't very happy with.
-I slowly lost confidence since I hadn't contributed for some while and number of people submitting patches increased with time.
+I slowly lost confidence since I hadn't contributed for some while and number of students submitting patches increased with time.
 I still had some hope of getting selected, because I remained the highest contributor till the results came.

 ## Result